Battle of Thebes

-The Battle of Thebes was a battle that took place between Alexander the Great and the Greek city-state of Thebes in 335 BC immediately outside of and in the city proper in Boeotia.
-After being made hegemon of the League of Corinth, Alexander had marched to the north to deal with revolts in Illyria and Thrace, which forced him to draw heavily from the troops in Macedonia that were maintaining pressure on the Greek city-states of the south to keep them in subjection.
+The Battle of Thebes took place between the forces under the command of Alexander the Great and the Greek city of Thebes in 335 BC immediately outside of and in the city proper in Boeotia.
+After being made hegemon of the League of Corinth, Alexander had marched to the north to deal with revolts in Illyria and Thrace, which forced him to draw heavily from the troops in Macedonia that were maintaining pressure on the city-states of southern Greece to keep them in subjection.

 Background

 Thebes had been under Macedonian occupation since the Battle of Chaeronea, which had resulted in the defeat and deposition of Thebes as the pre-eminent city-state of Southern Greece.
 The Thebans had reluctantly accepted this, as well as their compulsory membership in the League of Corinth, which had been previously imposed by Philip II of Macedon, Alexander's father.

 The expedition against Persia had been long in the works, and Alexander did not make it a secret that he planned to avenge the attacks on Greece by Persia a century and a half before, despite the fact that, at the time, his kingdom had been a Persian vassal state.
 It was, as a result of this planned expedition, that King Darius III started to distribute money to the Greek city-states with the hope that they would rise against their new hegemon.
 In addition to this, he had sent his most able general Memnon of Rhodes against the Macedonian troops that were already stationed in Ionia at this time.

 News of Alexander had not reached the southern Greek city-states for some time.
 He had been busy with the siege of Pelium and a rumour had reached them that he had died during the course of this siege.
 Demosthenes, a prominent Athenian politician, produced a man who claimed to have been present at the siege and claimed that Alexander was dead.
 Alexander had, indeed, been injured during this siege, so it was not a totally implausible claim to make.

 Upon learning of the alleged death of Alexander, Theban exiles in Athens raced off to their native city in Boeotia and sought to incite a revolt from Macedonian rule there.
+They killed two pro-Macedonian leaders and took power, but the acropolis of Cadmea remained in the hands of the Macedonians who had entrenched themselves there.
+Finally the Theban council decided on war against the Macedonians, which was justified as the liberation of the Greeks from Macedonian tyranny.
 The Thebans received Persian monetary aid as did Demosthenes who used it to purchase weapons and other equipment and donated it to the Thebans.
 The Athenian Ecclesia signed a defensive alliance with the Thebans clearly aimed against the Macedonians.
-The Cadmaea, the citadel that was situated upon a hill in Thebes, was occupied by a Macedonian garrison, and it was this place that the Thebans sought to attack.
-To this effect, they killed two Macedonian officers who had been roaming the city, and declared their independence from Macedonia.